 Our spring/summer programme is concentrated on the production of charcoal from the hazel and understorey timber that we cut during the autumn and winter.
 In this way we manage the woodland in a self sustainable way.
 By producing charcoal we are also reviving a centuries old New Forest tradition, the main difference being that we are using 21st century technology.
 See our “Charcoal” page for more details.

 We aim to make conservation both rewarding and enjoyable.
 Both programmes offer a great opportunity to keep fit and active while doing something you enjoy.
 You will also meet many like-minded people and make some real friendships too.
 While on these tasks you will gain practical experience of coppicing, conservation and knowledge of how we manage the woodland in order to improve its biodiversity.
 You’ll learn more about the trees, plants, birds and animals of the New Forest.
 All events are led by experienced conservation leaders who are first aid trained.
 No previous experience is necessary and our volunteers work with hand tools only, mainly bow saws and loppers.
 Everyone works within their capabilities with adequate time allowed lunch and drink breaks.
-The only restriction is that volunteers must be at least 14 years of age although we can accommodate organised youth groups who wish to experience conservation volunteering or as part of a DoE Award programme – please contact us direct in this respect.
+The only restriction is that volunteers must be at least 16 years of age although we can accommodate organised youth groups who wish to experience conservation volunteering or as part of a DoE Award programme – please contact us direct in this respect.

 If you wish to take an active part in our conservation programme, it’s simple and easy to volunteer.
 Just supply us with some basic details about yourself by submitting the form below and once we have processed your information, we will supply you with a username and password which will enable you to book onto conservation events via our Events Diary on this website.
 Only registered volunteers are able to book onto to our conservation events.